 As is the case with so many other Native American languages, the number of people fluent in Plains Indian “hand talk” is dwindling to the brink of vanishing.
 Efforts to reinvigorate the Plains Indian Sign Language are now being made in hopes of preserving it for future generations.

-L’Epee’s techniques were unique in Europe at the time, as previous efforts to develop communication systems for the deaf and hearing-impaired on the continent had focused on teaching verbal speech.
+L’Epee’s techniques were unique in Europe at the time, as previous efforts to develop communication systems for the deaf and hearing-impaired had focused on teaching verbal speech.

 American and British Sign Languages

-American Sign Language (ASL) was largely based on LSF, which was brought to North America by Thomas Gallaudet in 1816.
-Similarities between the two systems are still apparent today, though a person who is fluent in American Sign Language will not be able to communicate effectively with those who use LSF.
+American Sign Language (ASL) is largely based on LSF, which was brought to North America by Thomas Gallaudet in 1816.
+Similarities between the two systems are still apparent today (60%), though a person who is fluent in American Sign Language will not be able to communicate effectively with those who use LSF.

 ASL remains extremely popular today, although it is now facing some competition from cued speech, a system developed in the 1960s that represents phonetic signs rather than words and concepts.

-The difference between ASL and BSL, which both developed in English-speaking countries, highlights the fact that types of sign language are not necessarily (in fact, rarely) based on verbal speech.
+The difference between ASL and BSL, which both developed in English-speaking countries, highlights the fact that different types of sign languages are not necessarily (in fact, rarely) based on verbal speech.

-If a single spoken-English-based sign language system had been developed, then the sign language systems in the US and Britain should be mutually intelligible, with primary differences mirroring those between spoken American and British English — vocabulary, idioms, etc.
+If a single spoken-English-based sign language system had been developed, then the sign language systems in the US and the UK should be mutually intelligible, with primary differences mirroring those between spoken American and British English — vocabulary, idioms, etc.

 A Modern Type of Sign Language: Nicaraguan Sign Language

-Nicaraguan Sign Language, a system that developed only within the past 40 years, offers a compelling example of how sign language systems develop within a geographically-bound community.
+Nicaraguan Sign Language, a system that developed in the 1970s and 1980s, offers a compelling example of how sign language systems develop within a geographically-bound community.

 It is also important to note that Nicaraguan Sign Language is very different in structure from the Spanish language, which again shows how types of sign language develop like independent languages — simply as a means of communication among community members — rather than being based on spoken languages.

-If you require sign language interpreting services, contact Accredited Language today.
+If you require sign language interpreting services or have questions about the type of sign language you should be utilizing to connect with your audience, contact Accredited Language today.